 There is no overall control of the council by a single political group.
-There are currently 12 Liberal Democrat councillors, 10 Conservative councillors, five Green Party councillors, three Labour councillors, three Henley Residents' Group councillors, and three independent councillors.
+There are currently 13 Liberal Democrat group councillors, nine Conservative group councillors, six Green group councillors, three Labour group councillors, three Henley Residents' Group councillors, one independent councillor and one non-group councillor.

 Each Councillor represents a ward in South Oxfordshire.

 Local Councillors decide how the council should carry out its various activities.
 They represent the public interest as well as individuals living within the ward they represent.

 They have regular contact with the general public through council meetings, telephone calls or surgeries.
 Your Councillor may hold local surgeries.